Skip to main content

 Replay Mode

 Replay Mode lets you watch historical F1 sessions with full Home Assistant integration.
-When you play back a recorded race or qualifying from F1 TV or another service, all your automations and dashboards work exactly as they would during a live broadcast.
+When you play back a recorded race or qualifying from F1 TV or another service, your automations and dashboards can follow the session in a way that is much closer to a live broadcast.

 How it works

 Replay Mode downloads session data from Formula 1's public archive and plays it back through the same data pipeline used during live sessions.
-By starting playback at the same moment the session begins on your TV, all live entities stay synchronized with the broadcast.
+By starting playback at the same moment the session begins on your TV, your live entities can follow the broadcast closely.

 Entities